c-cube/blag/content/sudoku_with_sat.md

 The code responsible for the Sudoku solving itself fits in roughly 260 lines of (relatively terse) OCaml.
-Most of the heavy work is delegated to **mSAT**, which, being a SAT-solver, is very good as exploring large search spaces and pruning branches — exactly what's useful for combinatorial problems such as Sudoku solving.
+Most of the heavy work is delegated to **mSAT**, which, being a SAT-solver, is very good at exploring large search spaces and pruning branches — exactly what's useful for combinatorial problems such as Sudoku solving.